-ASC 450-20-50-4 {If applicable:} The Fund in the normal course of business has been named as a defendant in various matters.
-The Fund's management, after consultation with legal counsel, believes that the resolution of these matters will not have a material adverse effect on the financial condition, results of operations or cash payments under these general business indemnifications to be remote.
+ASC 450-20-50-4 [If applicable:] The Fund in the normal course of business has been named as payments under these general business indemnifications to be remote.

 ASC 460-10-50-4 [If applicable:] The Fund has provided general indemnifications to the General subsequent to December 31, 20XX and {the primary reasons for providing financial support}.